CodeWithRonaldo/Guardian-AI/README.md

 The agent holds a `GuardianCap` object.
 Every circuit breaker function requires it as a parameter.
 If the agent doesn't own it, the transaction aborts at the Move VM level.

-**What the agent can do:** pause protocol, tighten LTV ratio.
+**What the agent can do:** pause protocol, tighten LTV ratio, restore LTV once risk normalizes.
 **What the agent cannot do:** move funds, upgrade contracts, transfer ownership, unpause.

 The `AdminCap` is the kill switch.
-Calling `cap::disable` instantly disarms the agent — no code change needed.
+Calling `cap::disable` instantly disarms the agent, no code change needed.
 The dashboard Configuration panel provides a one-click interface.

 ---